 “If you can describe a person’s problem better than they can to themselves, they will implicitly feel you have the solution.”

-When it comes to education based marketing what you are doing is articulating the problem your prospect has and then educating them as to what they need to do to solve that problem.
+When it comes to education-based marketing what you are doing is articulating the problem your customer has and then educating them as to what they need to do to solve that problem.

-A trick marketers use when it comes to education is to tell the prospect what to do, but then they don’t give them the exact step-by-step instructions on how to do it.
-The how to is the service you offer.
+A trick marketers use when it comes to education is to tell the audience what to do, but then they don’t give them the exact step-by-step instructions on how to do it.
+The how-to is the selling service you offer.

 You might be wondering where and how you will be educating the lead and there are two main places, your website and via email.
-On your site, you want to have a blog, and on the blog, you want to produce valuable and useful content that educates your prospective client.
-You also want to communicate with your leads via email and share some of your best ideas via a weekly newsletter or some other type of regular communication.
-Remember we already captured the lead’s email via our primary or secondary offer.
+On your site, you want to have a blog, and on the blog, you want to create valuable and useful content that educates your prospective and ideal client.
+You also want to communicate with your past clients and customers via email.
+Share some of your best ideas, online services, social proof of your market value via a weekly newsletter or some other type of regular communication.
+Remember we already captured the audience’s email via our primary or secondary offer.

-Assuming the lead wants the service you are offering and has the money to pay for it, the only thing standing in the way of making the sale is trust.
+Assuming the customer wants the service you are offering and has the money to pay for it, the only thing standing in the way of making the sale is trust.
 They need to believe that you are going to do the thing that you say you are.
-Make them understand that you give a quality product and that they will be happy with the result.
+Make them understand that you are selling or giving a quality physical product and that they will be happy with the result.

 Free Custom Mockup